aman226/QuadRotorSim/README.md

 ### Prerequisites

 For this project, you need to have Armadillo Library installed.
-It is a state-of-the-art Linear Algebra that supports vectorization and parallelization.
+It is a state-of-the-art Linear Algebra library that supports vectorization and parallelization.

 ### Installing